Summary: Chapter 10

 It is one of Offred’s required bath days.
 The bathroom has no mirror, no razors, and no lock on the door.
 Cora sits outside, waiting for Offred.
 Offred’s own naked body seems strange to her, and she finds it hard to believe that she once wore bathing suits, letting people see her thighs and arms, her breasts and buttocks.
 Lying in the bath, she thinks of her daughter and remembers the time when a crazy woman tried to kidnap the little girl in the supermarket.
 The authorities in Gilead took Offred’s then-five-year-old child from her, and three years have passed since then.
 Offred has no mementos of her daughter.
 She remembers Aunt Lydia saying women should not get attached to things, and should “cultivate poverty of spirit.”
 Aunt Lydia cited the biblical sentiment “Blessed are the meek,” but she did not go on, as the Bible does, to add “for they shall inherit the earth.”

 Sometimes Offred thinks of her daughter as a ghost.
 She muses that the authorities were right: it is easier to think of your stolen children as dead.
-Cora, impatient, calls to her, and Offred gets out the bath.
+Cora, impatient, calls to her, and Offred gets out of the bath.
 She looks down at her ankle, and sees the tattoo that Gilead places on all Handmaids.
 After the bath, she eats dinner, even though she does not feel hungry.
 The food is bland.
 Offred remembers Aunt Lydia saying that Handmaids are not allowed coffee, alcohol, or nicotine.
 She thinks of Serena and the Commander, eating below her, and wonders if the Commander ever notices his Wife.
 Handmaids are not allowed to keep uneaten food, but Offred wraps a pat of butter in a piece of the napkin and hides it in her shoe.

 By this point in the novel, plentiful clues have clarified the Handmaids’ role.
 Serena’s hatred of Offred, the Handmaids’ obsession with fertility (“Blessed be the fruit”; “May the Lord open” is how Handmaids greet one another), the references to declining birthrates, and the visit to the doctor all suggest that Handmaids exist to bear the children of their Commanders.
 In this extremely patriarchal world, men cannot be called sterile.
 If a woman fails to conceive, she is labeled “barren,” and no one considers that the man’s sterility may have been the reason.
 Gilead adopts premodern beliefs and rejects modern science in order to glorify men.
-Yet the doctor’s comments to Offred show that the belief is adopted only officially.
-Privately, people realize that men, especially older men like the Commanders, can be sterile.
+Yet the doctor’s comments to Offred show that the belief is adopted only

 The doctor’s offer to Offred suggests the limits of totalitarianism, and the inability of any state to control human society.
 Ideology may decree that Commanders can father children, but it cannot make infertile men fertile.
 It may outlaw the word “sterile,” but people realize sterility exists.
-It may outlaw sexual impulses and passion, but men like the doctor still lust for strange women.
+It may outlaw sexual impulses and passion, but men like the doctor still lust for women they meet.
 Outlawed activities go on beneath Gilead’s surface, including the secret impregnation of fertile women by lower-class men like the doctor.
 The universal need for children is central to the novel—in one way or another, it motivates all the characters.
 Arguably, the need for children created Gilead’s entire oppressive system.